-This trip has students experiencing the hustle and bustle of Japan’s cities, as well as learning about religion and culture, visiting Buddhist temples, and volunteering with local farmers.
-This itinerary offers an exciting mix of creative challenges, exploration, and opportunities for service.
+This IB Diploma Programme CAS trip has students experiencing the hustle and bustle of Japan’s cities, as well as learning about religion and culture.
+Here’s our CAS tour to Tokyo, Hakone, Kyoto and Chino at a glance:

 ✓ All accommodation costs